ibm-cloud-docs/vmware/architecture-guide-quantastor-vmwaresoftlayer.md

 You need to create two storage volumes.
 One volume is used for management VMs on the management cluster and the other for VMs on the capacity cluster.
 Complete the following steps to create the iSCSI storage volumes:

 1. Right-click **Storage Volumes** and select **Create Storage Volume** on the menu.
-2. Enter the information for the storage volumes. **Note:** While your configuration might differ depending on workload and storage capacity, the example shows the values in Table 1 and Table 2 for each storage volume.
+2. Enter the information for the storage volumes.

+   While your configuration might differ depending on workload and storage capacity, the example shows the values in Table 1 and Table 2 for each storage volume.
+   {: note}

 |Field|Value|
 |---|---|